Metic

-In ancient Greece, a metic (Ancient Greek: μέτοικος, métoikos: from μετά, metá, indicating change, and οἶκος, oîkos 'dwelling') was a foreign resident of Athens, one who did not have citizen rights in their Greek city-state (polis) of residence.
+In ancient Greece, a metic (Ancient Greek: μέτοικος, métoikos: from μετά, metá, indicating change, and οἶκος, oîkos 'dwelling') was a resident of Athens and some other cities who was a citizen of another polis.
+They held a status broadly analogous to modern permanent residency, being permitted indefinite residence without political rights.

 Origin

 The history of foreign migration to Athens dates back to the archaic period.
 Solon was said to have offered Athenian citizenship to foreigners who would relocate to his city to practice a craft.
 However, metic status did not exist during the time of Solon.

 Scholars have tended to date the development of metic status to the reforms of Cleisthenes in 508 BC.
 However, the rate of the increase in the Athenian population in the years following 480 BC is difficult to explain by purely natural growth – suggesting that immigrants to Athens could still become Athenians citizens at this point, and metic status did not yet exist.
 The first known use of the word metoikos is in Aeschylus' play Persians, first performed in 472 BC.
 However, James Watson argues that the word was used in Persians in a non-technical sense, meaning nothing more than "immigrant".
 Rebecca Futo Kennedy dates the origin of metic status in Athens to the 460s, while Watson argues that the legal status of being a metic did not develop until 451 BC – the same year as Pericles introduced his citizenship law.